-Learn the basics for growing new plants from cuttings, including what plants you should and should not propagate.
+Learn the basics for growing new rooted woody plant cuttings, including what types of plants you should and should not propagate.

 Pay Attention to Patents

 Before you take a cutting of that fancy new rose or lilac, it’s important to understand some of the laws related to the plant world.

 Many new varieties are patented.
 This means you cannot take a cutting from an existing plant to start a new one without the permission of the patent owner.
 This right is reserved for the company that spent time and money developing the new or unusual variety.
 If this is the case, a close look at the tag or growing information will reveal a patent number or note that the patent is pending.

 Patents are good for about 20 years.
 After that, you are free to take cuttings and start your own plants.
 Although it may seem like an inconvenience, remember that respecting the patents helps support those who work to introduce new plants for us to enjoy.